astronomer/airflow-guides/guides/task-groups.md

 ![Decorated Task Group](https://assets2.astronomer.io/main/guides/task-groups/decorated_task_group.png)

-There are a few things to note about this DAG and when using the Task Group decorator:
+There are a few things to consider when using the Task Group decorator:

-- If downstream tasks require the output of tasks that are in the Task Group, then the Task Group function must return a result.
-In this example, we return a dictionary with two values, one from each of the tasks in the Task Group, that are then passed to the downstream `load()` task.
+- If downstream tasks require the output of tasks that are in the Task Group decorator, then the Task Group function must return a result.
+In the previous example, we return a dictionary with two values, one from each of the tasks in the Task Group, that are then passed to the downstream `load()` task.
-- If your Task Group function does not return any output, you will need to use bitshift operators (`<<` or `>>`) to define dependencies, rather than calling the function with the TaskFlow API.
+- If your Task Group function returns an output, you can simply call the function from your DAG with the TaskFlow API like in the previous example.
+If your Task Group function does not return any output, you must use bitshift operators (`<<` or `>>`) to define dependencies to the Task Group like you would with a standard task.

 ## Dynamically Generating Task Groups